AlexAegis/pont/readme.md

 Outdated modules (Modules with changed hash since their last installation) can be listed and `sort`ed using the `-O` or `--list-outdated` flags.
 These flags make `pont` exit immediately.

+> Since this command re-hashes all install modules it can take a while

 ```sh
 pont -O